flatrocks/encoding_sampler/README.md

 generic currency symbol (&curren;) using ISO-8859-1 or as a Euro symbol (&euro;) using ISO-8859-15 without asking the user.

-EncodingSampler determines which encodings collects a minimal sample by reading the file line-by-line, dismissing encodings that are invalid, and collecting a sample of lines where different encodings yield different results.
+EncodingSampler determines collects a reasonably (but not rigorously) minimal sample by reading the file line-by-line, dismissing encodings that are invalid, and collecting a sample of (binary) lines where different encodings yield different results.
+Each pair of encodings is considered identical until a line is found that translates differently between the two encodings.
+When the sampling is complete, all the encodings are grouped with other encoding(s) yield identical decoding results.

 When sampling is complete, there are three possible results:
 * There may be no valid encodings.
 This could mean that none of the proposed encodings match the file, but often it means the file is simply malformed.
 This is generally what you will see if you try to determine the encoding of a non-text binary file.
-* There may be only one valid encoding
+* There may be only one group of valid encodings, which all yield the same decoded data.
+In this case there are no samples to look at because there are no encodings to differentiate between.

-It works by reading a file line-by line, collecting a minimum set of sample lines that will let a user see the differences between the various proposed encodings.
-The result is a Hash where:
-* keys are Arrays of names of apparently-equivalent encodings (that is, encodings that yield identical results for the specified file), and...
-* values are arrays containing the minimum number of "decoded" strings (file lines) that will visually differentiate the encodings.
-The values can be presented to a user to choose which os the intended encoding.
+* There may be more than one set of valid encodings, each if which yields a different decoded data.
+In this case the samples are available so a user can determine which is the correct interpretation.

+## Performance

 Because this method works by reading file lines and "decoding" each line with all the remaining valid encodings, it can be slow.
-In the general case where more than one encoding is syntactically valid, the entire file must be read to find that there are no differences.
-This happens a lot since a 7-bit ASCII file will generally (always?) be valid and produce identical results for all encodings.

-there are 164!! for Ruby 1.9.2
+Starting with a broad range of valid encodings can make it slower.
+At this writing, Ruby 1.9.2 supports 164 encodings!
+It's recommended to try and use a much smaller set.

 ## Installation